Sigil Open Framework (SOF)

 The protocol stack governs execution.
 These two components extend governance into the human layer and the credential layer.
 Both are part of the reference implementation; conforming signers MAY expose equivalent surfaces.Sigil Command

 Operator console.
-Read-only, real-time violation log for every policy
+Tenant-scoped, real-time enforcement visibility for

 Sigil Vault